Saskatoon Public Library: Cliff Wright Library

 The Cliff Wright Branch is located at 1635 McKercher Drive.
 The Lakewood Library relocated when the Lakewood Civic Centre opened in October, 1988.
 The branch was officially opened on January 9, 1989, and was renamed after former mayor, Cliff Wright, on March 30, 1989.

 J.S.
 Wood Library

 The J.S.
 Wood Branch is located at 1801 Landsdowne Ave.
 It opened in 1961 and is named after James Stuart Wood, who was born in England in 1891 and worked as a college librarian before enlisting in the British Army.
 He came to Canada with his family in 1925, teaching in Nipawin and Prince Albert before taking the role of Chief Librarian at SPL in 1938.

 Dr. Freda Ahenakew Library

-The Dr. Freda Ahenakew Branch is located in the Monarch Yards Housing complex at the site of the Station 20 West Centre (100 – 219 Avenue K South).
-It was originally named the Library on 20th Street and renamed in 2017 to honour the legacy of Dr. Freda Ahenakew, in response to the Calls to Action of the Truth and Reconciliation Commission and in consultation with local Indigenous leaders.
+The Dr. Freda Ahenakew Library, located in the Station 20 West complex, was originally known as the Library on 20th Street.
+In December 2016, the Saskatoon Public Library (SPL) announced that the branch would be renamed to honor Dr. Freda Ahenakew, a Cree scholar and language preservationist who made significant contributions to Indigenous language revitalization.

+The renaming followed consultations with local Indigenous leaders and was part of the library's commitment to the Truth and Reconciliation Commission's Calls to Action, which emphasize the importance of recognizing Indigenous history and contributions.
+A naming ceremony was held on February 10, 2017, attended by community members, library officials, and Ahenakew’s family.

+Dr. Ahenakew’s work in documenting and revitalizing the Cree language is widely recognized, and the library's renaming serves as a lasting tribute to her legacy.